Nassim Al Baher

 Nassim Al Baher is a three-year initiative by Fair Trade Lebanon, funded by the Agence Française de Développement (AFD), and in partnership with Centre National de la Recherche Scientifique (CNRS), Lebanese Developers, and Tabitha.
 It aims to preserve marine ecosystems and promote sustainable practices for a sustainable and resilient economic development in Lebanon.

-Who benefits form this project?
+Who benefits from this project?

 The project mainly supports fishing cooperatives, fishermen, women, and youth along Lebanon’s northern coast, from Okaibe to Abdeh.
 More than 900 individuals are expected to benefit directly, with a broader positive impact on the surrounding coastal communities.